keithchev/git-fails/docs/dev-notes.md

 How is 'ours' and 'theirs' (or, in vs code, 'current' and 'incoming') defined when rebasing with `--onto`?

 ### 'Moving' branches
-Branches are just pointers to commits, so what's the best way to 'move' a pointer to a different commit?
+What are all of the different ways to 'move' a branch to a different commit?
 Is there a manual way to do this by editing some internal git object?
+After moving a branch, how can orphaned commits be retrieved/viewed?

 ### Examples illustrating usage and pitfalls of git reset, checkout, switch, and restore
 The context is that git reset and git checkout were too overloaded, so git switch and git restore were introduced.